-Research marketing agencies and you’re all but certain to stumble upon the phrase “marketing strategy” as a service offered, across the board.
+If you research marketing agencies, you’re all but certain to stumble upon the phrase “marketing strategy” as a service offered, across the board.
 But what does marketing strategy really mean?
-Is it exactly the same from agency to agency (spoiler alert: no)?
+Is it exactly the same from agency to agency (spoiler alert: it isn't)?
 What are good examples of a marketing strategy?
 What influences how you should create your own marketing strategy?

 All of these are great questions to ask.
-We’ll define in non-jargon terms what a marketing strategy is, why you need one, and how to create one, and give an example of a successful marketing strategy we’ve put together internally.
-After all, if we’re going to support other companies in their marketing efforts, we should probably be able to do it ourselves.
+We’ll define in non-jargon terms what a marketing strategy is, why you need one, and how to create one, and give some examples of successful marketing strategies you may have experienced.
 By the end, hopefully that broad and confusing term—marketing strategy—will make a bit more sense.

 Why do you need a marketing strategy?